JoshuaHavilandCurtis/Vue-Booking-Portal/README.md

-# OneWelbeck booking portal
+# Booking portal

-This is the booking portal that is to be used on the main OneWelbeck website.
-It will allows users to quickly and easily book time slots with consultants!
+The default copyright laws apply, meaning that you retain all rights to your source code and no one may reproduce, distribute, or create derivative works from your work.

 ## Recommended IDE Setup